stephanebachelier/commando/README.md

 Launch the execution of `command`.

+#### `commandError: function (error)`

+A global error handler attached to the promise to avoid a silent failure.
+By default this handler does nothing.
+It's just an empty function that you should override for your own needs.

 #### `launcher: function()`

 Create the launcher or return the previously created launcher that will be responsible for launching any command.